ardley/TPNodeJSServer/README.md

 Request payloads are JSON

-Ported off EC2 to GH  july 13 2015
+Ported off EC2 to GS, GH  july 13 2015
-Cloned from GH to Perforce VM july 13 2015
-Pushing to empty GL proj july 13 2015

-Making one change and pushing to GL
-Making one more change and pushing to both
+Work is on P4 VM (das), pushing to GS regularly and GH occasionally.